mDuo13/xrpl-dev-portal/content/tutorials/manage-account-settings/require-destination-tags.md

 ```

 {{ start_step("Confirm Settings") }}
-<button id="confirm-settings" class="btn btn-primary" data-wait-step-name="Wait">Confirm Settings</button>
+<button id="confirm-settings" class="btn btn-primary previous-steps-required" data-wait-step-name="Wait">Confirm Settings</button>
 <div class="loader collapse"><img class="throbber" src="assets/img/xrp-loader-96.png">Sending...</div>
 <div class="output-area"></div>
 {{ end_step() }}

-Additionally, you can send test transactions to confirm that the setting is working as you expect it to.
-You can [send XRP](send-xrp.html) without a destination tag and confirm that it fails as expected, or send _with_ a destination tag and confirm that it succeeds.
+For further confirmation, you can send test transactions (from a different address) to confirm that the setting is working as you expect it to.
+If you a payment with a destination tag, it should succeed, and if you send one _without_ a destination tag, it should fail with the error code [`tecDST_TAG_NEEDED`](tec-codes.html).

 {{ start_step("Test Payments") }}
-<button id="test-with-dtag" class="btn btn-primary">Send XRP (with Destination Tag)</button>
+<button class="test-payment btn btn-primary" data-dt="10">Send XRP (with Destination Tag)</button>
-<button id="test-no-dtag" class="btn btn-primary">Send XRP (without Destination Tag)</button>
+<button class="test-payment btn btn-primary" data-dt="">Send XRP (without Destination Tag)</button>
 <div class="loader collapse"><img class="throbber" src="assets/img/xrp-loader-96.png">Sending...</div>
 <div class="output-area"></div>
 {{ end_step() }}